INTERNATIONAL TRADE & EXPORTING

 Read More

-The strength and long-term prosperity of the United States economy are greatly enhanced by American businesses continuing to export goods and services around the world.
-Indeed, more than 41 million Americans jobs depend on trade, including more than 1.5 million in Pennsylvania.
-Engaging in international trade can help companies capitalize on business opportunities when the world economy is growing and remain viable during difficult times by expanding and diversifying the potential customer base.
+The strength and long-term prosperity of the United States economy are greatly enhanced by, and increasingly dependent on, the success of American businesses continuing to export goods and services around the world.
+Indeed, in the Commonwealth alone more than 1.6 million Pennsylvania jobs depend on international trade.
+Engaging in international trade can help companies capitalize on business opportunities when the world economy is growing and remain viable during difficult times by expanding and diversifying their customer base.

-Pennsylvania employers are increasingly seeking foreign customers and pursuing exporting opportunities.
-According to the Office of the U.S. Trade Representative, thousands of companies export from Pennsylvania, the vast majority of which are small and medium-sized employers with fewer than 500 employees.
-Pennsylvania employers annually export tens of billions of dollars of goods around the world, typically ranking among the top state exporter of goods in the country.
+Pennsylvania employers are increasingly seeking foreign customers and pursuing exporting opportunities and the share of Pennsylvania jobs supported by trade has doubled since the early 1990s.
+According to the Office of the U.S. Trade Representative, thousands of companies export from Pennsylvania, the vast majority of which are small and medium sized employers with fewer than 500 employees.
+Pennsylvania employers exported $53.2 billion worth of goods around the world in 2024, an increase of 32 percent ($13 billion) from our export level just 10 years ago.

 • Fair and balanced trade agreements that are reciprocal, enforceable, and enhance the competitiveness of Pennsylvania companies;